 In 1979, Raskin began working on his idea, which he initially called the “Macintosh” after his favorite type of apple, the McIntosh.
 He assembled a small team of engineers and designers to work on the project, with the goal of creating a computer that would sell for under $1,000, a significantly lower price than Apple’s existing products.

-Another key figure in the development of the Macintosh was Burrell Smith, an engineer who was responsible for designing the computer’s custom hardware.
+Another key figure in the development of the Macintosh was Burrell Smith, an engineer responsible for designing the computer’s custom hardware.
 Smith’s innovations included the development of a compact, integrated motherboard that housed the Macintosh’s CPU, memory, and other essential components.
-This efficient design allowed the Macintosh to be smaller and more affordable than many of its contemporaries.
+This efficient design made the Macintosh smaller and more affordable than many of its contemporaries.

 Around 1981, Steve Jobs became increasingly involved in the Macintosh project, taking over its leadership from Raskin.
 Jobs shared Raskin’s passion for creating an accessible, user-friendly computer, but he also had a keen eye for design and aesthetics.
-Under Jobs’ direction, the Macintosh project took on a new level of ambition and focus, with the goal of creating not just a functional computer, but a work of art.
+Under Jobs’ direction, the Macintosh project took on a new level of ambition and focus, intending to create not just a functional computer but a work of art.

 One of the most interesting anecdotes from this period is the story of the “Macintosh pirate flag.”
-The Macintosh team, working in a separate building on Apple’s Cupertino campus, felt a strong sense of camaraderie and pride in their work.
+Working in a separate building on Apple’s Cupertino campus, the Macintosh team felt a strong sense of camaraderie and pride in their work.
 To symbolize their independent spirit and determination, they created a pirate flag featuring a skull and crossbones with a rainbow-colored Apple logo as one of the eyes.
 The flag was raised above their building, signifying the rebellious and innovative spirit that drove the Macintosh project.
-This flag would later become a symbol of the team’s passion and dedication to creating a revolutionary product.
+This flag would later symbolize the team’s passion and dedication to creating a revolutionary product.

 During the development of the Macintosh, the team faced numerous technical challenges, such as finding ways to make the computer’s GUI run smoothly on the limited hardware resources available at the time.
 One solution to this problem was the development of QuickDraw, a graphics library created by Bill Atkinson.
 QuickDraw allowed the Macintosh to efficiently draw graphics on the screen, making it possible to create a responsive and visually appealing user interface on a relatively low-powered machine.

 The Macintosh team’s dedication to pushing the boundaries of technology and design often put them at odds with other parts of Apple, particularly the Lisa project.
-This internal rivalry, combined with the high stakes involved in the development of the Macintosh, led to a highly competitive and intense work environment.
-The team members, however, embraced this challenge and used it as motivation to create a truly groundbreaking product.
+This internal rivalry, combined with the high stakes involved in developing the Macintosh, led to a highly competitive and intense work environment.
+However, The team members embraced this challenge and used it as motivation to create a groundbreaking product.

 By the end of 1983, after years of hard work, innovation, and countless challenges, the Macintosh project was nearing completion.
 The team had succeeded in creating a computer that was not only technologically advanced but also visually stunning and user-friendly.
 The stage was set for the Macintosh’s official debut, which would take place on January 24, 1984, at Apple’s annual shareholders meeting.

-As the Macintosh project entered its final stages, anticipation and excitement began to build, both within Apple and the wider computing community.
-The stage was set for the Macintosh’s official debut, an event that would mark a new era in computing and solidify Apple’s reputation as a company that was unafraid to challenge the status quo and push the boundaries of what was possible.
+As the Macintosh project entered its final stages, anticipation and excitement began to build within Apple and the broader computing community.
+The stage was set for Macintosh’s official debut.
+This event would mark a new era in computing and solidify Apple’s reputation as a company unafraid to challenge the status quo and push the boundaries of what was possible.

 Phase 3: The Launch of the Macintosh (1984)